theZalmanian/TeamMinion/README.md

 ### Uses OOP, and utilizes multiple classes, including at least one inheritance relationship.
 - `Reservation` class is inherited by `MassageReservation` and allows for expansion of various event types
-- 'User' class is inherited by 'Admin' and is used to save user information to session, being stored in session
--  and having values sent to user table in SQL after account creation
+- 'User' class is inherited by 'Admin' and is used to save user information to session, being stored in SQL after account creation

 ### Contains full DocBlocks for all PHP files and follows PEAR standards.
 - Through continuous code reviews and inspection all PHP files contain DocBlocks and follow PEAR standards
-- Made DocBlocks for each route in app/controllers/controller.php

 ### Has full validation on the server side through PHP.
 - PHP scripts validate AJAX calls and dynamically render HTML elements